Key Castle Facts

 1059.
 Pope Nicholas II invests the Norman Robert Guiscard with the dukedoms of Apulia, Calabria and Sicily.
 The popes had opposed the ambitions of the Normans in Italy, but defeat in battle at Civitate in southern Italy in 1053 had caused them to reconsider.
 In 1060 Robert and his brother Roger embark on the conquest of Sicily, and Roger subsequently rules the island as its great count.

 1066.
 Edward the Confessor dies on 5 January, and the throne is immediately taken by his brother-in-law Harold Godwinson, the most powerful earl in England, with strong popular backing.
 Harold defeats his Norwegian namesake at Stamford Bridge in September.
-But on 14 October William’s Norman forces defeat Harold’s army at Hastings.
+But on 14 October William’s Norman forces defeat Harold’s army at the Battle of Hastings.
 William is crowned as England’s king on Christmas Day.

 1069.
 The initial years of William’s reign in England are marked by almost constant English rebellion, matched by violent Norman repression.
 In autumn 1069 a fresh English revolt is triggered by a Danish invasion.
 William responds by laying waste to the country north of the Humber, destroying crops and cattle in a campaign that becomes known as the Harrying of the North, leading to widespread famine and death.

 1086.
 Worried by the threat of Danish invasion, at Christmas 1085 William decides to survey his kingdom – partly to assess its wealth, and partly to settle arguments about landownership created by 20 years of conquest.
 The results, later redacted and compiled as Domesday Book, are probably brought to him in August 1086 at Old Sarum (near Salisbury), where all landowners swear an oath to him.